eddiesung111/my-backtest-strategies-v2/README.md

   * [**Strategies**](https://www.google.com/search?q=docs/strategies.md): Comprehensive details on each implemented trading strategy.
   * [**Usage**](https://www.google.com/search?q=docs/usage.md): A guide on how to use various parts of the framework beyond basic backtesting.

-## 🤝 Contributing

-Contributions are welcome\!
-Please see the relevant documentation in the `docs/` directory for guidelines on how to contribute.

 ## 📄 License

 This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).